 Will I get wet?

 Yes, so dress accordingly.
-You will not be likely to get completely drenched, but plan to have your feet wet; we will be wading through the riverbed in ankle to shin-deep water.
-We will also be rappelling through, or adjacent to, waterfalls, so you will spend time in the “spray zone”.
+You will not be likely to get completely drenched, but plan to have your feet wet; we will be wading through the riverbed in ankle to knee-deep water.
+We will be rappelling through, or adjacent to, waterfalls, so you will spend time in the “spray zone”.
 Additionally, there is a chance that you will be able to cool off in a swimming hole, so if you want to really get wet – have fun!

 Is there an age or weight limit?